-For the past 10 months, tax planning for millions of Americans has been on hold.
-The reason?
-A whopping 55 tax deductions, tax credits and other tax-saving laws expired Dec.
-31, 2013.
+Tax planning for millions of Americans has been on hold since Jan.
+1. That’s when more than 50 tax deductions, tax credits and other tax-saving laws expired.

 Each has a specific end date, typically the conclusion of a tax year.
 For the most part, Congress has extended them year after year.
 That’s why the collective bunch is referred to as “extenders.”

-Popular individual tax breaks that expired Dec.
-31, 2013
+Popular individual tax breaks that expired Jan.
+1, 2015, and renewal estimates

 Individuals, businesses awaiting action

 Individual filers have seen extenders for years on the various tax forms they file at tax time.
-They range from a few hundred dollars in tax savings for teachers to thousands added to IRS bills of homeowners facing tax on mortgage debt that is written off by the loan holders.
+They range from tax savings of a few hundred dollars for teachers and students to thousands that homeowners otherwise might face in taxes if mortgage debt is written off by loan holders.

-Companies, too, are bemoaning the loss of several business tax breaks at the end of 2013.
-They include the 50 percent bonus depreciation option, a larger Section 179 write-off for some equipment, larger deductions for certain business charitable donations, research and development tax credits, and work opportunity tax credits.
+Business owners also have come to depend on a variety of tax breaks over the years.
+They include a larger Section 179 write-off for some equipment, an additional 50% bonus depreciation option, larger deductions for certain business charitable donations, research and development tax credits, and work opportunity tax credits.

 Retroactive laws tricky for tax planning

-That means that while a law might not be approved until the end of a tax year, once it is finally enacted it’s as if the tax break had been in effect for the full 12 months.
+In recent years, Congress has pushed consideration of the extenders until the end of the tax year, approving the laws retroactively.
+This means that once a law is finally enacted, it’s as if the tax break had been in effect for the full 12 months.

 On one hand, that’s good.
 At least the tax benefit eventually is available.
 However, when it comes to making effective year-round tax plans, such late laws cause headaches for taxpayers and tax professionals.